 Principles of Ideal Learning

-Drawing from the strength of world-renowned early childhood approaches including Montessori, Reggio Emilia, Friends Center for Children, Tools of the Mind, Bank Street College of Education, and Waldorf, these principles outline core concepts that create ideal learning environments for young children across settings.
+Drawing from the strength of world-renowned early childhood approaches, these nine principles outline core concepts that create ideal learning environments for young children across settings.
 They allow for multiple approaches, models, and traditions, and take into account the varied contexts within which early educators and care providers work.
-Several essential beliefs weave throughout, including a commitment to play, relationship-based interactions, an ecologically-focused, child-centered perspective; equity; and a strength-based and inquiry-based approach with children, adults and families.
+Several essential beliefs weave throughout, including a commitment to equity; learning through play, relationship-based interactions, an ecologically-focused, child-centered perspective; and a strength-and inquiry-based approach with children, adults and families.
 Together, they balance principles of attachment and independence that are meaningful for young children’s development.

 Download